Emik03/wawa/wawa.Optionals/README.md

-# Emik.Unity
+# wawa.Optionals

-Defines the `CachedBehavior` type, which provides a simple API for caching Unity API calls such as [`GetComponent`](https://docs.unity3d.com/2017.4/Documentation/ScriptReference/Component.GetComponent.html).
+Defines the `Maybe<T>` type, which is used throughout these libraries to represent a value that may be optional.

+All returned values from these libraries can be assumed to be always non-null, as a fallback value, or this type is used to explicitly mark optional values.

 ---